automl/HPOBench/README.md

 ## Reference

-If you use HPObench, please cite the following paper:
+If you use HPOBench, please cite the following paper:

 ```bibtex
 @inproceedings{